-- The radioactivity of certain radionuclides (including 3H) in the Molse Nete is abnormally high even though the nuclear industrial activities in the region of Mol-Dessel comply with the stipulated discharge limits; - Natural radioactivity due to 226Ra (highly radiotoxic with a very long physical period 1620 years, with gaseous 222Rn, 210Pb as descendants 22 years physical period) in the Grote Laak and Winterbeek as well as in the Grote Nete (and to a lesser extent in the Ruppel) is not negligible.
-On the other hand, the situation of the hydrographic network of the Nete needs to be monitored very carefully:
+- The radioactivity of certain radionuclides (including 3H) in the Molse Nete is abnormally high even though the nuclear industrial activities in the region of MolDessel comply with the stipulated discharge limits; - Natural radioactivity due to 226Ra (highly radiotoxic with a very long physical period 1620 years, with gaseous 222Rn, 210Pb as descendants 22 years physical period) in the Grote Laak and Winterbeek is not negligible.
+On the other hand, the situation of the hydrographic network of the Nete needs to be monitored very carefully.
+In 2016, several actions have been initiated by FANC with the aim to better characterize the situation on the banks of the Grote Nete downstream from the Grote Laak (see 4.4).